sp_BlitzFirst® Helps You

 Be aware that depending on your logging frequency, the history tables might have a ton of data, and you may want to add indexes if you frequently query the logging history.
 However, the more indexes you add, the slower your logging goes – so easy on the indexes, Tex.

 How to Grant Permissions to Non-DBAs

 To grant permissions to non-SA users, check out Erland Sommarskog’s post on Giving Permissions through Stored Procedures – specifically, the section on certificates.
-The below example follows his examples to create a certificate, create a login based on that certificate, grant SA permissions to the user, and then sign the stored procedure and let the public run it:
+The below example follows his examples to create a certificate, create a user based on that certificate, grant SA permissions to the user, and then sign the stored procedure and let the public run it:

-SQL Critical Care™ - Don’t have time to learn the hard way?
-We’re here to help with our quick, easy 3-4 day process that gets to the root cause of your database health and performance pains.
+Don’t have time to learn the hard way?
+We’re here to help with our quick, easy process that gets to the root cause of your database health and performance pains.
 Our 3-day SQL Critical Care gets to the root of your SQL Server pains and teaches you how to make your databases faster and more reliable.